 Surface find by :

-These objects are not closely datable, simple foms such as this having been found in both Mesolithic and later prehistoric contexts.
+Objects of this type are not closely datable, having been found in both Mesolithic and later prehistoric contexts.

 D.Gurney (NLA), 9 July 1997.
 Amended by P. Watkins (HES), 30 April 2013.